- Course Number:

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces general pharmacological principles, drugs, and classification of agents used in veterinary medicine.
 Covers therapeutic responses to drugs and common adverse drug reactions.
 Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description